SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Policy-WG/Docs/GoogleDocs/1g-INSEasp4TsEWgGQSoTIxe-KLX79tXqzF3rhWbSI3M/doc-with-comments.md

 ## Mandatory Policy Minimum Requirements

+> [Comments]
+> Context - Mandatory Policy Minimum Requirements
+> * Ambassadors SingularityNET: Add Experimentation End Time
+>   - Ambassadors SingularityNET: A retrospective to do at the end or before the end to decide if new policy (updating same policy is basically creating new submission with the expected updates)
+>

 **Policy Name** - Name to recognize Policy easily